 All these spices come together to create a perfectly seductive middle eastern flavour.
 Better yet, our shawarma spice blend is only made with natural single-origin ingredients.
 Our spices are typically harvested by hand, naturally dried and grown organically.
 These spice blends are also naturally free from gluten, allergens and any other additives, colourings, anti-caking agents or fillers.

-You simply get only the best with our shawarma spice blend --- all the delicious spices you need to create perfectly authentic shawarma at home.
+You simply get only the best with our seasonings --- all the delicious spices you need to create perfectly authentic shawarma at home.